aviflax/learn-you-some-kafka/README.md

 ## Audience

-Engineers who are already proficient with Ruby and/or Clojure but may have zero knowledge of Kafka and streaming data.
+Engineers who are already proficient with Ruby and/or Clojure but may have little or no hands-on experience with Kafka.

 ## Goal